Tū tama roto, Tū tama waho

 Te Reo Māori, location-based history and a connection with local iwi are areas of focus for many schools these days.
 Creating a dynamic, diverse and innovative curriculum that includes a whole of school approach to Te Reo Māori, local historical narratives and hands on support from local iwi can be difficult.
 Look no further, we have a solution for you.

-Typically, schools identify one or two teachers to lead and develop the programme within their school, and these teachers are supported by the Kura Ahurea team via termly hui based at Hikoikoi in Petone, so they can support each other through sharing resources, ideas and experiences.
+Typically, schools identify one or two teachers to lead and develop this kaupapa within their school, and these teachers are supported by the Kura Ahurea team via termly hui based at Hikoikoi in Petone, so they can support each other through sharing resources, ideas and experiences.